mneang/Snapdragon-AI/README.md

   Host the ONNX models externally (e.g., on the Hugging Face Hub) and modify the application to download them at runtime.

 ---

+## Future Improvements and Caveats/Assumptions

+While our Multilingual On-Device Translator is a robust and innovative solution, we recognize that there are areas for further refinement.
+Our commitment to continuous improvement is reflected in the following points:

+- **Enhanced Model Optimization:**
+  We plan to further optimize our ONNX models by exploring advanced quantization techniques and leveraging Qualcomm’s SNPE or TensorRT, reducing latency and memory usage even more on Snapdragon devices.

+- **Expanded Language Support:**
+  Future updates will include support for additional languages and dialects, broadening the accessibility of our translation engine to a wider global audience.

+- **Improved Fallback Mechanisms:**
+  We are actively refining our fallback translators (e.g., M2M100) to minimize edge cases such as repetitive token output.
+Ongoing adjustments to decoding parameters and post-processing routines will enhance overall translation quality.

+- **Voice Input Integration:**
+  Although currently in beta, we intend to fully integrate live voice transcription using the Faster-Whisper model, ensuring seamless end-to-end voice-to-translation functionality.

+- **User Experience Enhancements:**
+  Further refinements to the UI/UX—including more intuitive multilingual prompts, mobile optimization, and detailed status feedback—are planned to improve usability and overall user satisfaction.

+- **Assumptions and Limitations:**
+  - Our current system assumes a stable network connection during the initial model downloads and fallback downloads.
+  - The fallback mechanism is designed to handle rare edge cases; however, we acknowledge that certain phrasings may still produce minor decoding artifacts, which will be addressed in future updates.

+We believe these enhancements will not only solidify our competitive edge but also demonstrate our commitment to ongoing innovation and impact in the field of on-device AI translation.